 When you create a Digit account and link up your bank account Digit will take a look at your past expenses and income, determine what your future expenses and income are and then pull small amounts of money out of your bank account and into savings.

-They generally pull $5-$50 every 2 to 3 days and promise to never overdraft your account.
-In fact they have a no overdraft guarantee.
+They generally pull $5-$50 every 2 to 3 days and have products and tools to help members avoid overdraft fees.

 Digit works through text commands.
 If you want to withdraw money out of your Digit bank account you just text Digit “withdrawal: (insert amount)” You can do the same for your account balance and recent transactions.